survivejs/site/drafts/dll-interview.md

   <h2>Depreciated...</h2>
   <p>it turned out to be much too big of a project with endless & very high maintainability since it would have to stay up to date with the changing api of those external bundler dependencies</p>

-</details>and found there was no webpack documentation for the [DLLPlugin][DLLPlugin], so as I researched, experimented, wrote the documentation, I discovered how powerful it was, but also how extremely clunky the config required to use it was.
+</details>and found there was no webpack documentation for the [DLLPlugin](https://webpack.js.org/plugins/dll-plugin), so as I researched, experimented, wrote the documentation, I discovered how powerful it was, but also how extremely clunky the config required to use it was.

 To give a taste of what I mean by clunky, you have to have two separate webpack **files**!
 The DLL config has to be built first, and then the normal config has to be built.
-If the normal config uses the [DLLReferencePlugin][DLLPlugin], and the dll config wasn't built first... it just breaks.
+If the normal config uses the [DLLReferencePlugin](https://webpack.js.org/plugins/dll-plugin), and the dll config wasn't built first... it just breaks.

 Adding even more commands to the build process wasn't going to happen, and so *d-l-l* was born.